home / mcp / n8n mcp server

 workflow_get

-Retrieve details for a specific workflow.
+Retrieve detailed information for a specific workflow by its identifier.

 workflow_create

-Create a new workflow in n8n.
+Create a new workflow in your n8n instance.

 workflow_update

-Update an existing workflow in n8n.
+Update an existing workflow with new configuration or content.

 workflow_delete

-Delete a workflow in n8n.
+Delete a workflow from your n8n instance.

 workflow_activate

-Activate a workflow so it can run.
+Activate a workflow so it can be executed.

 workflow_deactivate

-Deactivate a workflow to prevent runs.
+Deactivate a workflow to prevent execution.

 execution_run